bonecrushereb/Expensify/README.md

 * ability to self-delete expenses that have been paid if selected
 * reminder to pay after a certain amount of time the user wantes i.e. 1-10 days

+##### Future Updates

+* Able to self delete after expenses were paid via a radio button
+* Set reminders either by Email or Text via users preference